-Rip It, our energy fuel which is available nationally in 17 flavors including five sugar free varieties, is the number one energy drink in the dollar-store channel.
-Building on the success of Rip It, we recently introduced two-ounce Rip It Shots in five flavors, including a new G-Force Extra Strength Formula.
-For consumers seeking vitamin-enhanced hydration, we offer Mega Sport in six reinvigorating flavors.
+Rip It® energy fuel is available nationally in 19 flavors including five sugar-free and three non-carbonated varieties, and is a dominant player in the dollar-store channel.
+Building on the success of Rip It, we offer two-ounce Rip It Shots in six flavors, including Tribute - a new blend of active mandarin and live wild lime.
+For consumers seeking vitamin-enhanced hydration, we offer Mega Sport ® in four reinvigorating flavors.

-Everfresh and its sister brands, Home Juice and Mr. Pure, 100% fresh juice and juice-added products, are available in over 30 flavors including Blueberry Pomegranate, Kiwi Strawberry and Pineapple Mango.
+Everfresh®, Home Juice® and Mr. Pure® 100% fresh juice and juice-added products and non-carbonated fruit drinks are available in over 30 flavors including Blueberry Pomegranate, Kiwi Strawberry and Pineapple Mango.
 Originating in the Midwest over 50 years ago, these brands feature unique glass packaging targeted primarily for single-serve consumption.
-As the most agile regional juice company, we have been successfully expanding to new geographic areas through both independent and Company-owned distribution facilities.
+Our Ohana ® line of fruit drinks, lemonades and teas quenches thirst without carbonation.
+We have been successfully expanding to new geographic areas through both independent and Company-owned distribution facilities.